scalar-labs/scalar-terraform/docs/CassandraOperation.md

 When the volume is not functioning properly for some reason but the node is alive, only the volume should be replaced with a new one.
 You can replace the volume by tainting the volume as described below.
-Note that this *will permanently delete data* on that volume and attach the recreated data or commit log volume to the already existing node.
+Note that this *will permanently delete data* on that volume and attach the recreated data or commit log volume to the existing node.
 When you do this, it is recommended to recover data from backup.

 #### Azure